minarovic/front_archi-agent/docs_langgraph/workshop_presentation/05_slide_deck.md

 Phase 2: MCOP Orchestration
   ├─ Must have: TierIndex Silver tables
-  ├─ Must have: Unity Catalog lineage
+  ├─ Must have: DAP Catalog lineage
   └─ Must have: Feature Store (snapshots)
       ↓
       Without Phase 2: No metadata context for ML